tborychowski/awesome-ios/README.md

 - [Meditation](https://meditationapp.wixsite.com/download-app) ★★★ - the app doesn't look much, but has 1 great feature: you can use any mp3 with guided meditation or music and customize everything else and the app will sync your mindfulness minutes to the Apple's Health app.
 And it's free!
 - [Lichess](https://lichess.org/mobile) ★★★ - less bloated than the chess.com and has unlimited free puzzles.
 - [SongShift](https://songshift.com) ★★★ - transfer playlists between music services (Subscription, $20/y).
+- [Blank Spaces](https://www.blankspaces.app) ★★★ - Remove all distraction from your iPhone: provides blank widgets, dock-hiding wallpapers, and a simple widget with a textual list of the most important apps.
+(Subscription: €15/y, lifetime: €25).